alehpineda/obsidian_vault/00_Inbox/Homelab.md

 Projects
 - Setup Tailscale
+- Setup ansible and docker repository for documenting homelab
 - Setup Portainer on mini pc
 - Setup traefik as reverse proxy with https on mini pc in portainer.
 - Update portainer to use https with traefik.